Geoffysicist/TMSINE/TurtleSandpit/README.md

 # Fly little turtles

 Now its your turn.
 Using the [cheat sheet of turtle commands](/assets/Turtle Graphics.pdf) as your guide, play around for the rest of the lesson and try and make the most beautiful turtle art you can.
 By beautiful we mean not just visually but in terms of your coding as well.

-Submit your code before the next lesson and they will be judged by your peers and the best entry will win a gummy bear.

 # Resources